leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 Secondly, every time I mentioned function in this section, you can think of it as a weight or parameter on some number.
 When you add up all the weights, the new model has 175bn of them.
 When people are referring to the number of parameters that GPT-3 uses, and how it's so much larger than previous models, this is what they are referring to. e.g. if each word was represented as a table of 768 by 2304 numbers, then you'd need that many parameters just to go through one function in the entire process outlined above.
 You can easily see how having a process with 96 layers and 128 alternatives within each layer gets you to a gargantuan number of parameters required.

-This was a long sidetrack, but hopefully you now have more intuition about what GPT-3 is doing.
+This was a long sidetrack, but you now have more intuition about what GPT-3 is doing.
 It's taking inputs, performing multiple iterations of transformations on the words, and using that to predict or translate words after that.
-The transformer architecture from the original paper is below for reference.
+The transformer architecture from the original paper is below for reference, and you can see how parts of it map to the simplified diagram we just worked through.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 21.png)